sakshimuttha578/sakshimuttha578/README.md

-👋 Hey there, I'm Sakshi
+Hey, I'm Sakshi, a 17 year old passionate about Dev, AI, Problem-Solving, Building Stuff & Entrepreneurship.
-💻 Passionate about Dev, AI, problem-solving, building tools and Entrepreneurship 🌱 I’m currently learning Web Development and Python
+Currently in 12th grade pursing PCM+CS.

-✨ Always eploring new technologies 🚀
+Additionally, I love to play badminton and capture moments.
-❤️ To play 🏸 and capture moments! 📸
+I like exploring new technologies, enjoy video editing and graphic designing too.

-^_^ Eager to connect and vibe with like-minded people for collabs, projects, or anything 📫 How to reach me: mutthasakshi578@gmail.com
+Always eager to learn, innovate, and connect with others who share the same curiosity!

 <!--
 **sakshimuttha578/sakshimuttha578** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.